Bank Secrecy Act

 Understanding the filtering criteria of a surveillance monitoring system is critical to assessing the effectiveness of the system.
 System filtering criteria should be developed through a review of specific higher-risk products and services, customers and entities, and geographies.
 System filtering criteria, including specific profiles and rules, should be based on what is reasonable and expected for each type of account.
 Monitoring accounts purely based on historical activity can be misleading if the activity is not actually consistent with similar types of accounts.
 For example, an account may have a historical transaction activity that is substantially different from what would normally be expected from that type of account (e.g., a check-cashing business that deposits large sums of currency versus withdrawing currency to fund the cashing of checks).

-The authority to establish or change expected activity profiles should be clearly defined and should generally require the approval of the BSA compliance officer or senior management.
-Controls should ensure limited access to the monitoring system.
-Management should document or be able to explain filtering criteria, thresholds used, and how both are appropriate for the bank’s risks.
-Management should also periodically review the filtering criteria and thresholds established to ensure that they are still effective.
-In addition, the monitoring system’s programming methodology and effectiveness should be independently validated to ensure that the models are detecting potentially suspicious activity.
+The authority to establish or change expected activity profiles should be clearly defined through policies and procedures.
+Controls should ensure limited access to the monitoring systems, and changes should generally require the approval of the BSA compliance officer or senior management.
+Management should document and be able to explain filtering criteria, thresholds used, and how both are appropriate for the bank's risks.
+Management should also periodically review and test the filtering criteria and thresholds established to ensure that they are still effective.
+In addition, the monitoring system's programming methodology and effectiveness should be independently validated to ensure that the models are detecting potentially suspicious activity.
+The independent validation should also verify the policies in place and that management is complying with those policies.

 Alert management focuses on processes used to investigate and evaluate identified unusual activity.
 Banks should be aware of all methods of identification and should ensure that their suspicious activity monitoring program includes processes to evaluate any unusual activity identified, regardless of the method of identification.
 Banks should have policies, procedures, and processes in place for referring unusual activity from all areas of the bank or business lines to the personnel or department responsible for evaluating unusual activity.
 Within those procedures, management should establish a clear and defined escalation process from the point of initial detection to disposition of the investigation.